alexpchin/wdi-api/README.md

 # wdi-api
 An API to serve wdi lessons and exercises.
-Hope to pair with a CLI app, potentially written in GO.